Percy Bysshe Shelley: Marriage to Harriet Westbrook

-The Shelleys and Eliza spent December and January in Keswick where Shelley visited Robert Southey whose poetry he admired.
+The Shelleys and Eliza spent December and January in Keswick where Shelley visited Robert Southey, whose poetry he admired.
 Southey was taken with Shelley, even though there was a wide gulf between them politically, and predicted great things for him as a poet.
 Southey also informed Shelley that William Godwin, author of Political Justice, which had greatly influenced him in his youth, and which Shelley also admired, was still alive.
 Shelley wrote to Godwin, offering himself as his devoted disciple.
 Godwin, who had modified many of his earlier radical views, advised Shelley to reconcile with his father, become a scholar before he published anything else, and give up his avowed plans for political agitation in Ireland.

 Meanwhile, Shelley had met his father's patron, Charles Howard, 11th Duke of Norfolk, who helped secure the reinstatement of Shelley's allowance.
 With Harriet's allowance also restored, Shelley now had the funds for his Irish venture.
 Their departure for Ireland was precipitated by increasing hostility towards the Shelley household from their landlord and neighbours who were alarmed by Shelley's scientific experiments, pistol shooting and radical political views.
 As tension mounted, Shelley claimed he had been attacked in his home by ruffians, an event which might have been real or a delusional episode triggered by stress.
 This was the first of a series of episodes in subsequent years where Shelley claimed to have been attacked by strangers during periods of personal crisis.

-Early in 1812, Shelley wrote, published and personally distributed in Dublin three political tracts: An Address, to the Irish People; Proposals for an Association of Philanthropists; and Declaration of Rights.
-He also delivered a speech at a meeting of O'Connell's Catholic Committee in which he called for Catholic emancipation, repeal of the Acts of Union and an end to the oppression of the Irish poor.
+Early in 1812, Shelley wrote, published and with Harriet personally distributed in Dublin two political tracts: An Address, to the Irish People; and Proposals for an Association of Philanthropists.
+He also delivered a speech at a meeting of Daniel O'Connell's Catholic Committee.
+In these he called for Catholic emancipation, repeal of the Acts of Union, and an end to the oppression of the Irish poor while cautioning against a resort to violence.
 Reports of Shelley's subversive activities were sent to the Home Secretary.

-Returning from Ireland, the Shelley household travelled to Wales, then Devon, where they again came under government surveillance for distributing subversive literature.
-Elizabeth Hitchener joined the household in Devon, but several months later had a falling out with the Shelleys and left.

-The Shelley household had settled in Tremadog, Wales in September 1812, where Shelley worked on Queen Mab, a utopian allegory with extensive notes preaching atheism, free love, republicanism and vegetarianism.
+Returning from Ireland, the Shelley household travelled to Wales, then to the small coastal village of Lynmouth in Devon.
+Here they were joined by Hitchener, and again came under government surveillance for distributing subversive literature.
+After several months, Hitchener had a falling out with the Shelleys and left.
+When Shelley's 15-year-old Irish servant was arrested for distributing Shelly's Declaration of Rights and his ballad attacking the government, The Devil's Walk, Shelley and his companions fled.
+In September 1812, the Shelley household had settled in Tremadog, Wales, where Shelley worked on Queen Mab, a utopian allegory with extensive notes preaching atheism, free love, republicanism and vegetarianism.
 The poem was published the following year in a private edition of 250 copies, although few were initially distributed because of the risk of prosecution for seditious and religious libel.